trylotus/standard-schemas/README.md

 ## License

-This repository is licensed under the ???.
+This repository is licensed under the MIT license.